World Heritage Identification Number: 449

 Discovering Human Evolution: The Peking Man Site at Zhoukoudian

-The Peking Man Site at Zhoukoudian, located approximately 42 kilometers southwest of Beijing, China, stands as a testament to the rich history and evolution of human species.
-Inscribed as a UNESCO World Heritage Site in 1987, this significant archaeological location continues to captivate scientists and researchers worldwide due to its extensive findings that shed light on prehistoric human societies across Asia.
+The Peking Man Site at Zhoukoudian, located approximately 42 kilometers southwest of Beijing, China, stands as a testament to the rich history and evolution of the human species.
+Inscribed as a UNESCO World Heritage Site in 1987, this significant archaeological location continues to captivate archaeologists and paleoanthropologists worldwide due to its extensive findings that illuminate prehistoric human societies across Asia.

 Scientific work at the site, which lies 42 km south-west of Beijing, is still underway.
 So far, it has led to the discovery of the remains of Sinanthropus pekinensis, who lived in the Middle Pleistocene, along with various objects, and remains of Homo sapiens sapiens dating as far back as 18,000–11,000 B.C.
 The site is not only an exceptional reminder of the prehistorical human societies of the Asian continent, but also illustrates the process of evolution.